prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise2.md

 ::: tip Figma File

-Continue to use the Figma file from Exercise 1.
+Continue to use the Figma file from Part 1.
-Complete your work on the the page corresponding to Exercise 2.
+Complete your work on the the page corresponding to Part 2.

 :::

 **Follow these steps to synthesize the research findings effectively:**

-1. **Insight Gathering:** In the Figma file, Using the post-it notes from Exercise 1, write down each valuable insight or observation on a separate post-it note.
+1. **Insight Gathering:** In the Figma file, Using the post-it notes from Part 1, write down each valuable insight or observation on a separate post-it note.

 2. **Group Discussion:** Read aloud the collected insights to your group, fostering a collaborative understanding.